TikhonJelvis/website/blog/Haskell-Monads-and-Purity/index.md

 title: Haskell, Monads and Purity
 author: Tikhon Jelvis
 published: 2014-10-01 20:15:44
+modified: 2014-10-03 20:18:56
 ---

 I believe the notion that Haskell uses "monads" to enforce purity is rather misleading.
 It has certainly caused quite a bit of confusion!
 It's very much like saying we use "rings to do arithmetic".
 We don't!
 We use numbers, which just happen to form a ring with arithmetic operations.
 The important idea is the *number*, not the ring.
 You can---and most people *do*---do arithmetic without understanding or even knowing about rings.
 Moreover, plenty of rings don't have anything to do with arithmetic.

 Similarly, in Haskell, we use types to deal with effects.
 In particular, we use `IO` and `State` and `ST`, all of which happen to form monads.
-But it is still better to say we use "the `IO` type" to do IO than to say we use "monads" to do IO or that we use the `State` type for state.
+But it is still better to say we use "the `IO` type" to do IO or that we use `State` for state than to say we use "monads" to do IO or state.

 Now, how does this work?
 Well, I'll give you one view on the matter, using `State` as a case study.